asheshwor/climate-nepal/README.md

 Computing dry spell days
 ----------
-For this analysis, a dry spell is defined as at least 7 consecutive days of no rainfall after commencement of monsoon in the 30 days after monsoon commencement [2, pp 4].
+For this analysis, a dry spell is defined as at least 7 consecutive days of no rainfall after commencement of monsoon in the next 30 days [2, pp 4].
 A no rainfall day is defined as a day with less than 0.85 mm of rain.
 The following function first calculates monsoon onset day and checks the next 30 days for occurance of dry spells using ```rle``` function.
 The function outputs a dataframe which is parsed by ```ddply``` into columns.

 ```
 is.rain <- function(x) x >= 0.85 #only days with >= 0.85mm of rain